-Lamb Chops with Mint Salsa Verde
+Grilled Lamb Chops with Mint Salsa Verde

-4 1"-thick lamb loin chops (about 1 lb.) or
+- 4 (1-inch-thick) lamb loin chops or frenched lamb rib chops (about 1 lb.)

-2 tbsp. plus 3⁄4 cup extra-virgin olive oil
+- 2 Tbsp. plus 3/4 cup extra-virgin olive oil

-Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper

-2 cups loosely packed fresh mint leaves, finely chopped
+- 2 cups loosely packed fresh mint leaves, finely chopped

-1⁄2 cup flat-leaf parsley leaves, finely chopped
+- 1⁄2 cup fresh flat-leaf parsley leaves, finely chopped

-1 tbsp. salt-packed capers, soaked, rinsed, drained,
+- 1 Tbsp. salt-packed capers, soaked, rinsed, drained, and finely chopped

-1⁄4 tsp. crushed red chile flakes
+- 1⁄4 tsp. crushed red chile flakes

 - 1 clove garlic, finely chopped